mteule/StationMeteo/doc/source/notes/dbms_manager_notes.rst

 Sensor_id list
 ---------------
-Code for today: the 'where' clause with a list is somewhere in the doc, so for now we'll retrieve the full list.
+Code for today: the 'where' clause with a list stayed somewhere in the doc, so for now we'll retrieve the full list.

     mysql> grant all on test_dia.* to monty@localhost; Flush privileges;